vbotka/ansible-collection-freebsd/docs/source/examples/014/example.rst

 .. literalinclude:: pb-vars-ip4.yml
    :language: yaml

-Playbook output - clear cache
+Playbook output - Clear cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this particular case, it takes 4s to create the dynamic inventory and construct the variables